Heraldry of León: Historical characteristics of the lion and the flag

-The flag used in the Middle Ages is nothing like current ones.
+The flag used in the Middle Ages is different from current ones.
 The lion was passant instead of rampant.
 All lions that appear on coins, devices and seals of Leonese monarchs are passant (sometimes dexter, others sinister).
-There are two exceptions, the lions rampant depicted on shields of Ferdinand II and Alfonso IX in their respective representations of the Tumbo A Manuscript of Santiago de Compostela Cathedral.
-These cases show lions rampant, the reason is that the heraldic charges should always arranged in such a way that they take up the greater part of the field.
+There are two exceptions: the lions rampant depicted on shields of Ferdinand II and Alfonso IX in their respective representations of the Tumbo A Manuscript of Santiago de Compostela Cathedral.
+These cases show lions rampant, the reason being that the heraldic charges should always be arranged in such a way that they take up the greater part of the field.
 In the case of a shield/coat of arms, the size a lion passant is equivalent to one-third of the field.
-However, the figure in a vertical position, and enlarged, the figure takes up the available space.
+However, the figure in a vertical position, and enlarged, takes up the available space.
 This also avoids horror vacui, dominant in the medieval art, filling of the entire surface of a space or an artwork with detail.

 Relative to the tincture of the lion, in the representations of the Tumbo A Manuscript, under the effigies of the monarchs are two lions passant in an attitude of attack and their color is purpure.

 In the case of Alfonso IX, this lion is framed in a flag whose background is argent and has a narrow purple border.
-In addition, on the shield carrying by the monarch, the lion is that same tincture and the background is argent and the two lions passant que shown in the saddle have the same colors.
-The purple lion and the field argent were retained after the union with the Kingdom of Castile (1230) when the arms of the two kingdoms were combined in one shield displayed in a quartering, during the reign of King Ferdinand III, called the Saint.
+In addition, on the shield carried by the monarch, the lion is that same tincture and the background is argent and the two lions passant shown in the saddle have the same colors.
+The purple lion and the argent field were retained after the union with the Kingdom of Castile in 1230 when the arms of the two kingdoms were combined in one shield displayed in a quartering, during the reign of King Ferdinand III, called the Saint.
 There was no space for two visible lions passant at quarterings, so they were rampant to take up the divisions completely.
-This is the disposition of the lions that has come to the present day on the coat of arms of Castile and León, but the crowned lions were adopted by King Sancho IV (1284-1295).
+This is the disposition of the lions that has come to the present day on the coat of arms of Castile and León, but the crowned lions were adopted by King Sancho IV (1284–1295).